 - I have had readers tell me that they used regular whole wheat flour in this recipe with great results.
 You can try that, of course, but my advise, if you are using regular whole wheat flour, would be to mix it half-and-half with unbleached all purpose.
 That way your pancakes will be soft and tender and fluffy, while still being healthy.

 - These vegan pancakes are so tender and fluffy because they are "buttermilk" pancakes -- vegan "buttermilk," that is.
-And I make that by adding a couple of teaspoons of apple cider vinegar in the nondairy milk and letting it stand for a minute or two before adding it to the other ingredients.
+I make the buttermilk by adding a couple of teaspoons of apple cider vinegar in the nondairy milk and letting it stand for a minute or two before adding it to the other ingredients.

-- The "eggs" here are flax eggs, of course, made by adding two tablespoons of flaxmeal to six tablespoons of water.
+- The "eggs" here are flax eggs, made by adding two tablespoons of flax meal to six tablespoons of water.
 For this recipe you don't have to use separate containers to make the vegan "buttermilk" and the flax eggs.
-You can throw in the milk and apple cider first, add in the flaxmeal and measure out the water into the same bowl, and continue adding the other wet ingredients.
+Throw in the milk and apple cider first, add in the flax meal and measure out the water into the same bowl.
+Then continue adding the other wet ingredients.

 - When you mix a pancake batter, always mix until the wet and dry ingredients are just mixed together.
-The batter can be lumpy, that's fine.
+The batter should be a little lumpy.
 Don't take a whisk and try to beat everything to smoothness, because that will just beat air into your batter and strengthen the gluten in the wheat, leaving you with dense pancakes.
-Not good.

 - Finally, this is a basic pancake recipe.
-You can make this as is and serve it with maple syrup and some fruit and everyone will thank you for a fabulous breakfast.
-But you can also tailor this recipe to your liking:
+You can make this as is or tailor it to your liking:

-- Stir in fruit like blueberries or strawberries (leave the blueberries whole and chop the strawberries before adding them to the batter).
+- Stir in fruit like blueberries or strawberries into the batter.

 - Add cinnamon for a holiday flavor that goes perfectly with cold weather and hot coffee.

-- Or add dry ginger for gingerbread pancakes.
+- Add a teaspoon of ground ginger for gingerbread pancakes.

 Ingredients